daniel-furman/daniel-furman.github.io/content/posts/approximating-the-golden-ratio.md

 ---
-title: "Using numerical mathematics to approximate the golden ratio."
+title: "Using numerical mathematics to approximate the golden ratio"
 date: 2021-05-10
 katex: true
 markup: "mmark"